pastnetworks/pastnetworks.github.io/application.md

 cover: true
 ---

-The Barcelona Past Networks Summer School will take place in the city of Barcelona (Spain) in June 2026.
+The Barcelona Past Networks Summer School will take place in the city of Barcelona (Spain) 16-19 June 2026.
 You can apply to participate by completing an application form from mid-November 2025.
 Places are limited, and will be offered following a review of all applications after the 26 January 2026 deadline.
 If you have been offered a place, then your offer will be conditional on paying the 75 EUR lunch fee.

 <!-- Complete the [application form](https://docs.google.com/forms/d/e/1FAIpQLScRwiSxn8N7E7KRjwP2v8M1zaEqrbR5oXoBeUb0kbnP5AuZtg/viewform?usp=sf_link). -->